ldl-php/ldl-http-router-schema/README.md

-# ldl-http-router-cache
+# ldl-http-router-schema
-Plugin which adds cache capabilities to ldl-http-router
+Plugin which adds schema support to ldl-http-router